Sophie Garbin

 Sophie Muriel Garbin (born 6 April 1997) is an Australian netball player.
-She was a member of the New South Wales Swifts teams that won the 2019 and 2021 Super Netball titles.
+She was a member of the New South Wales Swifts teams that won the 2019 and 2021 Super Netball titles, and the Melbourne Vixens team that won the 2025 Suncorp Super Netball season.
+This places her with Laura Scherian as the only two professional netball players with three Suncorp Super Netball titles.
 In 2017 she was also a member of the Western Sting team that won the Australian Netball League title.
 She was also a member of the Australia team that won the bronze medal at the 2018 Fast5 Netball World Series.
 She also sits on the board of the Australian Netball Players’ Association.
 Garbin's older sister, Darcee Garbin, is an Australia women's basketball international.

 Early life, family and education

 Garbin is originally from Western Australia.
 Born in Kalgoorlie, she was raised in Kambalda before moving to Perth with her family when she was 13.
 In her youth she played both Australian rules football and basketball as well as netball.

 Between 2010 and 2014 Garbin attended Kolbe Catholic College, Rockingham.
 As of 2020 she is studying part time at Curtin University.
 Garbin's older sister, Darcee Garbin, is an Australia women's basketball international.